GeoEx Staff Travel Stories

 This trip also reminded me to appreciate every single moment we get in this insane and wonderful life because things can change in the blink of an eye.
 Something we’ve all seen over the past year-and-a-half during Covid.
 Many thanks to my dad, Ken Keating, whose spirit I felt every step of this journey.
 And many thanks to Africa, which never fails to make my heart feel absolutely filled to the brim with joy—even in the craziest of years.

-Call us today to learn about all of our luxury Namibia safaris.
+Inquire online or call us today to learn about all of our luxury safaris.

 Tina Liadis: Maldives, April 2021